25 Mar 2021 Throw Back Thursday: Kingdom Citizens in Secular Canada (Part Three)

 I would respectfully suggest that if we would apply the same standards to Winston Churchill that we apply to our present politicians, most of us would regard him quite differently than we do.
 I am no expert in Churchill history, but most of us know probably as much anecdotal history regarding Churchill as we do regarding some of the faith commitments and worldviews of some present-day leaders.
 Yet for the most part we hold Churchill in relatively high esteem for his leadership in difficult times but are prepared to critique present-day leaders who explicitly work out of their faith commitments – all-be-it using strategies with which we might disagree.

 I will not comment on the personal faith commitments regarding either Churchill or present day leaders.
 That is not our focus here.
 Even those who confess to be Christian sometimes conduct themselves politically in a manner that is unbecoming to their confession, and by God’s grace, some who make no faith profession perform valuable service in the public arena that deserves not only our support, but also our appreciation.
-God accomplishes his purposes through the Cyrus’s, the David’s, and the Daniel’s of
+God accomplishes his purposes through the Cyrus’s, the David’s, and the Daniel’s of this world.

 God’s kingdom is an eternal kingdom and although we are strangers and pilgrims in the earth, looking forward to the time when we will be at home in the eternal city where there will be no sin, tears, nor disagreement, for now we are called, as Israel was while in Babylonian captivity, to build houses and live in them; plant gardens and eat the fruit of them (Jer 29:29); and I might add, to be faithful citizens, rendering to Caesar what belongs to him, and to God what belongs to Him.